3D

 Q or Page downMove down.

-To adjust the movement speed, select in the 3D view toolbar to open the configuration dialog.
+To adjust the movement speed, right-click and hold in the 3D view, and rotate the mouse wheel.
+Alternatively, select in the 3D view toolbar to open the configuration dialog.

 In the configuration dialog, you can: